Simula-COMPLEX/EUROQHPC-1-Simula/README.md

 # Framework Overview

-The repository currently provides a modular framework for executing and testing quantum circuits in a **simulated environment**.
+The repository currently provides a modular framework for executing and testing quantum circuits in a **simulated environment** or the real **VLQ** Quantum Computer.

 Users only need to provide an OpenQASM (`.qasm`) circuit, while the framework manages circuit preparation, execution, and output collection.
-The architecture has been designed to facilitate future integration with the **VLQ** quantum computer, enabling direct execution on quantum hardware once available.
+The architecture has been designed to facilitate integration with the **VLQ** quantum computer, enabling direct execution on quantum hardware.

 The following figure illustrates the execution workflow of the framework, from loading an OpenQASM circuit to generating and storing the execution results.